When you vacation in Hawaii, Acapulco, or any other place near the ocean or other…

 The surprise attack on Pearl Harbor on December 7, 1941, declared by President Franklin D. Roosevelt as “a date which will live in infamy,” caused the US to join World War II.

 The two-hour attack damaged all eight Navy battleships, sinking four, including the USS Arizona which remains underwater today.

-The USS Arizona Memorial was build in 1962 to honor and remember the 1,102 military personnel who died onboard.
+The USS Arizona Memorial was built in 1962 to honor and remember the 1,102 military personnel who died on board.
 In 1989, it was declared a National Historic Landmark.
 And is considered the Pearl Harbor Memorial.

 With so much to see here’s what you should know before you visit Pearl Harbor.

 1. Book Your Ticket in Advance

 You can visit the USS Arizona Memorial for free.
 But a ticket is required.